oracle/macaron/docs/source/pages/tutorials/rebuild_third_party_artifacts.rst

 Step 3: Review and Use the Buildspec File
 =========================================

-By default we generate the buildspec in JSON format as follows:
+By default we generate the buildspec in JSON format as follows (see more details about the schema :ref:`here <gen-build-spec-schema>`):

 .. code-block:: ini